 PARENTS AS PARTNERS (PARENT ENGAGEMENT POLICY)

-At Gertz-Ressler High School, parents are partners and are needed to take active and meaningful role to insure the success of our school.
+At Gertz-Ressler High School, parents are partners and are needed to take an active and meaningful role to ensure the success of our school.
 Research shows that parent involvement in children's learning positively impacts student achievement levels.
 We believe that your participation at Gertz-Ressler High School will really make a difference and will positively impact your child’s academic progress.